opensearch-project/documentation-website/_dashboards/visbuilder.md

     - If you're not running the security plugin, go to http://localhost:5601.
     - If you're running the security plugin, go to https://localhost:5601 and log in with your username and password (default is admin/admin).

-2. Confirm the **Enable experimental visualizations** option is turned on.
+2. Confirm that the **Enable experimental visualizations** option is turned on.
    - From the top menu, select **Management** **>** **Stack Management** **>** **Advanced Settings**.
-   - Select **Visualization** and verify the option is turned on.
+   - Select **Visualization** and verify that the option is turned on.

    <img src="{{site.url}}{{site.baseurl}}/images/enable-experimental-viz.png" alt="Enable experimental visualizations" width="600">